 - New Users who accessed this view for the first time

-- Duration, which gives average time spent per visit on this view
+- Duration, which shows the average time spent per visit on this view

 - Landings on this view, for users who started your application with this view or landed on your webpage

-- Exits, that is how many user exited your app or website from this view or webpage
+- Exits, which is how many users exited your app or website from this view or webpage

-- Bounces, when user started and exited from the same view, without viewing other views
+- Bounces, which shows when a user started and exited from the same view, without viewing other views

-- Average scroll, that shows how much users scrolled down to the page (in %)
+- Average scroll, which shows how much users scrolled down to the page (in %)

 Note that you can also remove a view from the same table.
 If a view is deleted, then data for the view is also deleted, but not blocked.
-Hence, if SDK/app sends the view again, it would reappear with new data.
+Hence, if the SDK or app sends the view again, it would reappear with new data.

-Click (or Action) heatmaps allows you to see where your users usually click on your website.
-This is available for web analytics only, and should be enabled from web SDK accordingly.
-You can view a heatmap (whether it is click or scroll) from
+Heatmaps allow you to see how your users interact with your website.
+Thus, it is available for web analytics only, and should be enabled from web SDK accordingly.
+You can view a Heatmap (whether it is Click or Scroll) by going to

 Note that browsers do not allow loading HTTP iframe content on HTTPS websites.
 For this reason, if you are using HTTPS on your Countly instance, you will only be able to view HTTPS content and no HTTP page content will be visible.

-Scroll heatmaps will give you a clear overview how far users scroll to in your page, giving you actionable data to position important content according to the average fold or point out whether users are actually missing parts of pages that they shouldn't.
+Scroll Heatmaps will give you a clear overview of how far users scroll to in your page, giving you actionable data to position important content according to the average fold, or point out whether users are actually missing parts of pages that they should not.

-Just like in click heatmaps, you can also segment your users by their device, e.g desktop, tablet or mobile.
+Just like in Click Heatmaps, you can also segment your users by device, e.g desktop, tablet or mobile.

-You might walk into a situation where the heatmaps simply doesn't show up on your application.
-This section will guide you through proper setup of heatmaps on your application.
+You might be in a situation where the Heatmaps simply will not show up on your application.
+This section will guide you through proper setup of Heatmaps on your application.

-When viewing heatmaps, the sdk loads the script heatmaps.js onto your application that inturn loads some other scripts, styles and fonts, which displays the heatmap for the current view.
-The source for all these scripts is your countly server.
-So you might want to allow loading scripts from a source that is different from your applications source (if your application and countly have different origin).
+When viewing Heatmaps, the SDK loads the script heatmaps.js onto your application which in turn, loads some other scripts, styles, and fonts, displaying the Heatmap for the current view.
+The source for all these scripts is your Countly server.
+So you might want to allow loading scripts from a source that is different from your applications source (if your application and Countly have different origins).